What does the stroke recovery process involve?

 Depending on the severity of your stroke, you might have gone through all of these steps, or gone straight home.

-- Patients recovering from mild stroke might be discharged straight home
+- Mild stroke survivors might be discharged straight home

-- Patients recovering from moderate stroke might need to spend some time in an Inpatient Rehabilitation Facility before going home
+- Moderate stroke survivors might need to spend some time in an Inpatient Rehabilitation Facility before going home

-- Patients recovering from massive stroke will likely need to stay in a Long-Term Acute Care Hospital or Skilled Nursing Facility; they may or may not be discharged home
+- Massive stroke survivors will likely need to stay in a Long-Term Acute Care Hospital or Skilled Nursing Facility; they may or may not be discharged home

 If you’re discharged home, you can continue to receive therapy at outpatient rehabilitation facilities.
 But outside of the clinic, the rest of your recovery is up to you.